criscmaia/reftool/README.md

 ---------------------
 **fullList.php:**
 Lists all publications (id - with link to ePrint, title, abstract, date, ERA, isPub, PresType, publication, publisher) and authors (full name and email)
+Check if pair publication+author has already been assigned to REF, if YES, automatically selects it from the dropbox, if not, shows the default option "No REF Assigned"
 Hover the abstract line for it to expand.

 TODO:
-- [ ] Show what REF the pair (publication+author) is assigned to.
+- [x] Show what REF the pair (publication+author) is assigned to.
 If none, show option add to it.
+- [ ] Assign REF when changing the dropdown value next to authors name.
 - [ ] Allow user to manually update any field.
 Double check before submitting change.

 ---------------------